Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Larders of Ill Omen.md

 Once a mess hall for the castle guards, this room is now desecrated ground (see "Wilderness Hazards" in chapter 5, "Adventure Environments," of the Dungeon Master's Guide).

-Dark stains cover the Aoor of this area.
+Dark stains cover the Door of this area.
 Large oak tables, scarred and beaten, lay scattered like toys about the room, their wood crushed and splintered.
 Replacing them are furnishings made entirely of human bones.

-The walls and the twenty-foot-high vaulted ceiling are

-a sickly yellow color, not because of faded or timeworn plaster but because they are adorned with bones and skulls arranged in a morbidly decorative fashion, giv-
-ing the room a cathedral-like quality.
-Four enormous mounds of bones occupy the corners of this ossuary, and garlands of skulls extend from these mounds to a chan­ delier of bones that hangs from the ceiling above a long table constructed of bones in the center of the room.
+The walls and the twenty-foot-high vaulted ceiling are a sickly yellow color, not because of faded or timeworn plaster but because they are adorned with bones and skulls arranged in a morbidly decorative fashion, giving the room a cathedral-like quality.
+Four enormous mounds of bones occupy the corners of this ossuary, and garlands of skulls extend from these mounds to a chandelier of bones that hangs from the ceiling above a long table constructed of bones in the center of the room.

 Ten chairs made of bones and festooned with decorative skulls surround the table, resting atop which is an ornate, bowl-shaped vessel made of yet more bones.